A unitary coupled-channel three-body amplitude with pions and kaons: Summary and Conclusions

-A unitary three-body amplitude for pions and kaons is derived.
-Two-body subsystems (``isobars'') for all isospins up to P-waves are included, with both resonant and repulsive properties.
-In addition, the isobar in the scalar-isoscalar isobar allows for $\pi\pi\leftrightarrow K\bar K$ transitions.
-The amplitude is evaluated for complex momenta and then analytically continued to real spectator momenta, for the example of $a_1$ quantum numbers.
+A unitary three-body amplitude for pions and kaons is derived, expanding upon previous work that only included the $\pi\rho$ channel which is dominant in the $a_1(1260)$ meson.
+In this study, two-body subsystems (``isobars'') for all isospins up to P-waves are included, with both resonant and repulsive properties, namely the $S-$wave isobars $\sigma,\,\kappa$, isospin-2 $\pi\pi$ (named $\pi_2$), isospin-3/2 $K\pi$ (named $K_{3/2}$), and one more P-wave isobar in form of the $K^\star(892)$.
+In addition, the $\sigma$ isobar allows for $\pi\pi\leftrightarrow K\bar K$ transitions.
+The two-body unitary coupled-channel dynamics is parameterized using simple chirally inspired interactions, and the vector isobars rely on a separable ansatz with explicit resonances.
+The calculation of isospin coefficients is performed in two different ways to check consistency.

+The amplitude is evaluated for complex momenta and then analytically continued to real, physical, spectator momenta, for the example of $a_1$ quantum numbers.
 Identical results are obtained by a direct inversion of the amplitude; advantages and disadvantages of both methods are discussed.
+The internal consistency of the contour deformation method is verified numerically in Sec.~\ref{sec:results}.

 In future work, the nine-channel production amplitude can be used to analyze semileptonic $\tau$ decays and related reactions by tuning real-valued, channel-, momentum-, and energy-dependent contact terms $\tilde C$ and production terms $D$ to data.
 For this purpose, obvious extensions concern the introduction of $\eta$ mesons and higher-spin isobars.